 Catelijne is not just a seasoned legal practitioner; she also has a background in mental health care, which makes her an especially skilled mediator.
 Her experience with conversational techniques and the interventions required in specific situations are clearly reflected in her mediations, as well as her sense of compassion for clients at a critical stage of their lives.
 Parties usually feel positive about the future on completion of the mediation process.

 Catelijne passed the super specialization course of the Dutch Association of Family Lawyers and Divorce Mediators (vFAS) with great pleasure, and makes sure she regularly participates in continuous learning programs on family law and mediation.
-Catelijne is also a member of the Association of International Child Abduction Lawyers (https://diallawyers.org/nl/ ) and the chairperson for the Southeast Asia focus group of L4L, the Lawyers for Lawyers Foundation.
+Catelijne is also a board member of the Association of International Child Abduction Lawyers (https://diallawyers.org/nl/ ) and the chairperson for the Southeast Asia focus group of L4L, the Lawyers for Lawyers Foundation.

 Monique is a member of the Association of Family Lawyers and Divorce Mediators (vFAS) and of the Association of Collaborative Professionals (VvCP).
 She is also a registered mediator at the Dutch Mediators' Federation (MfN) and a member of the Association for Family and Child Law (FJR).
 In addition, Monique is trained as an NLP Master Practitioner at NTI NLP and as a Coach (accredited at practitioner level by EMCC/EQA) at Nonons.
 Her coaching and training is insightful and practical at the same time, from awareness to actually taking actions to achieve the desired goal.